algomo/knowledge-base/docs/docs/widgets/Visitor Authentication/Overview.md

 ### 1. Obtain your encryption secret

-Navigate to [Settings → General → Visitor Authentication](https://app.algomo.com/settings/general?highlight=visitor-authentication) in Algomo and copy your secret.
+Navigate to [Widgets](https://app.algomo.com/settings/general?highlight=visitor-authentication) in Algomo, pick a widget, and click on the "Installation" tab.
+You will find your encryption secret under "Visitor Authentication" section.

 ### 2. Encrypt your user data on the server